Leonardo Pacheco

 It is known that the \(\mu\)-calculus collapses to its alternation-free fragment over transitive frames and to modal logic over equivalence relations.
 We adapt a proof by D'Agostino and Lenzi to show that the \(\mu\)-calculus collapses to its alternation-free fragment over weakly transitive frames.
 As a consequence, we show that the \(\mu\)-calculus with derivative topological semantics collapses to its alternation-free fragment.
 We also study the collapse over frames of \(\mathsf{S4.2}\), \(\mathsf{S4.3}\), \(\mathsf{S4.3.2}\), \(\mathsf{S4.4}\) and \(\mathsf{KD45}\), logics important for Epistemic Logic.
 At last, we use the \(\mu\)-calculus to define degrees of ignorance on Epistemic Logic and study the implications of \(\mu\)-calculus's collapse over the logics above.
 This is joint work with Kazuyuki Tanaka.
 Slides.

-Publications
+Selected Publications

-J. Aguilera, L. Pacheco, “Intuitionistic Gödel--Löb Without Sharps”, to appear on ACM Transactions on Computational Logic.
+J. Aguilera, L. Pacheco, “Intuitionistic Gödel--Löb Without Sharps”, ACM Transactions on Computational Logic, Volume 26 (4), 1–14, 2025.

 Das, van der Giessen, and Marin recently introduced \(\mathsf{IGL}\), an intuitionistic version of Gödel-Löb logic.
 Their proof systems involves ill-founded proofs with a progressiveness condition.
 Their completeness proof uses the principle of \(\Sigma^1_1\)-determinacy; which is not provable in \(\mathsf{ZFC}\).
 We define a cyclic proof system for \(\mathsf{IGL}\) and give a proof of its completeness theorem avoiding \(\Sigma^1_1\)-determinacy.